baludeepak7/GetVOIPLineMigrationDetails/docs/index.md

   activityName - Identifies the name of the business transaction activity for the message being exchanged.The value corresponds the business process or use case.

   senderURI - Identifies the system or application sending the message.

+  originatorURI - Identifies the originator of the business process.

+  replyToURI - Used by request messages to specify destination for response message.

+  failureToURI - Identifies the application recieving the potential error notification message.

+  userId - USER ID to identify applicant

+  security - Contains confidential information used to secure message proccessing.

+  securityType - Identifies the type of credential in the security element.

+  priority - Indicates message handling priority for messages.

+  senderCountry - Identifies the sender country code or name from where the request came from.

+  targetCountry - Identifies the sender country code or name from where the message is intended.